 What I find interesting is the uneven way that people age.
 As you watch the clip, people’s ages become increasingly difficult to pin down.
 You know that each person is about one year older than the last, but their appearance betrays this knowledge.
 One might look significantly older than the one before, or quite a bit younger.
 How old we look doesn’t ascend nicely in a linear fashion, but varies tremendously.
 No doubt this is based, in part, on genetics and life choices, but it is also dependent on opportunities and expectations related to ascribed identities and social structures.

-Enjoy:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Enjoy:Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.